mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 High Passage: This is the equivalent of a luxury cruise or flight in first class.
 Comfortable quarters, good food and staff to wait on hand and foot are expected.
 It requires a stateroom, one ton of cargo space and one level of Steward per 10 passengers.

-Middle Passage: This is ‘standard’ class.
+Middle Passage: This is 'standard' class.
 There will be a stateroom for every passenger and occasional service from the steward but it is considered more functional than enjoyable as an experience.
 It requires a stateroom, 100kg of cargo and one level of Steward per 100 passengers

 Basic Passage: For those not willing to risk low berths, the option of basic passage, or steerage as it is often called, exists.
 Staterooms will be shared (typically two people to a stateroom) or, on some less scrupulous ships, areas in the cargo bay or engineering will be set aside for very basic accommodation and services (which may only extend to two meals a day and meagre washroom facilities).
 This requires two tons of spare room on the spacecraft, a resilient personality on the part of the passenger and comes with a 10kg baggage allowance.